Atlchris67/public-api-requests/README.md

 - **[x] Add a way to move back and forth between employee detail windows when the modal window is open.**

-- **[x] Add or change at least one of the following look and feel - I used an ease out affect on user image to go from grayscale to color**
+- **[x] Add or change at least one of the following look and feel - I used an hover affect on user image to go from grayscale to color**